 11. Commission approval of proposed rate schedules, to establish or modify an RESRAM, shall in no way be binding upon the commission in determining the ratemaking treatment to be applied to RES compliance costs during a subsequent general rate proceeding when the commission may undertake to review the prudence of such costs.
 If the commission disallows, during a subsequent general rate proceeding, recovery of RES compliance costs previously in a RESRAM, or pass-through of benefits previously in a RESRAM, the electric utility shall offset its RESRAM in the future as necessary to recognize and account for any such costs or benefits.
 The offset amount shall include a calculation of interest at the electric utility’s short-term borrowing rate as calculated in subparagraph (A)26.A. of this section.
 The RESRAM offset will be designed to reconcile such disallowed costs or benefits within the six (6)-month period immediately subsequent to any commission order regarding such disallowance.

-12. At the end of each twelve (12)-month period that a RESRAM is in effect, the electric utility shall reconcile the differences between the revenues resulting from the RESRAM and the pretax revenues as found by the commission for that period and shall submit the reconciliation to the commission with its next sequential proposed rate schedules for RESRAM continuation or modification.
+12. At the end of each twelve (12)-month period that a RESRAM is in effect, the electric utility shall reconcile the differences between the revenues resulting from the RESRAM and the pretax costs permitted for recovery by the commission for that period and shall submit the reconciliation to the commission with its next sequential proposed rate schedules for RESRAM continuation or modification.

 13. An electric utility that has implemented a RESRAM shall file revised RESRAM rate schedules to reset the RESRAM to zero (0) when new base rates and charges become effective following a commission report and order establishing customer rates in a general rate proceeding that incorporates RES compliance costs or benefits previously reflected in a RESRAM in the utility’s base rates.
 If an over- or under-recovery of RESRAM revenues or over- or under-pass-through of RESRAM benefits exists after the RESRAM has been reset to zero (0), that amount of over- or under-recovery, or over- or under-pass-through, shall be tracked in an account and considered in the next RESRAM filing of the electric utility.